Skip to main content

 • Notifications appear inline with related content or across a full view, depending on context.

-• They remain visible until dismissed or when the related condition changes.
+• They remain visible until dismissed or until the underlying state is resolved.

-• Placement stays close to the relevant area or content to maintain clarity and context.
+• Placement stays close to the content or interaction they relate to.

 • Actions, when present, are clearly labeled and consistently positioned.